-- i) Amortized cost, and - ii) Fair value through profit or loss.
+i) Amortized cost, andii) Fair value through profit or loss.

 Under IFRS 9, all financial liabilities are classified and subsequently measured at amortized cost except in certain cases.
 The Trust has no financial liabilities that meet the definitions of these specific cases.
-Financial liabilities consist of mortgages payable, construction loan payable, due to related party, unit subscriptions held in trust, payables and accruals, bank loan payable, deferred revenue and distributions payable.
+Financial liabilities consist of mortgages payable, construction loan payable, due to related parties, unit subscriptions held in trust, accounts payable and accrued liabilities, bank loan payable and distributions payable.